 Documentary filmmaker since '80s (Whitlam, 1987), went

-to Sydney to become SBS-TV Dateline presenter in recent
+to Sydney to become SBS-TV Dateline presenter in the '00s.

 - Consistent experimental filmmaker since the early '70s, and